Friduric/simple-opengl-image-library/README.md

 Now simply include SOIL (`#include <SOIL\SOIL.h>`) whenever you need to use SOIL.

 # Other
-This SOIL library correctly removes the following errors (that the official SOIL lib has):
+This SOIL library correctly removes and solves the following (official SOIL lib) errors:

 `1>LINK : warning LNK4098: defaultlib 'MSVCRT' conflicts with use of other libs; use /NODEFAULTLIB:library`